Supposed to be good.

 Another frustrated client said this to me.

 This happens a lot.
-The client signs on a new agency / consultancy based on a combination of factors such as reputation, past works, awards, staff strength, geographical location, pricing and sometimes “a solid creds presentation by the founder”.
+A client signs on a new agency based on reputation, past work, awards, staff strength, and sometimes a solid credentials presentation by the founder.
 One month into the project, cracks start appearing.

 “You should have taken up the project from the beginning!”